una-ui/una-ui/docs/guide/index.md

 ## Key Features

-- `NexveltUI Presets`: Provides UNOCSS presets for consistent design can that can be integrated across React, Vue, Svelte, Angular, and more.
+- `NexveltUI Presets`: Provides UNOCSS presets for consistent design that can be integrated across React, Vue, Svelte, Angular, and more.

 - `Auto Dark Mode`: Automatically switches between light and dark mode based on user preferences.